vitamin-c-vs-niacinamide-which-is-best-for-skin

 • Even Tone & Redness: By inhibiting melanosome transfer, niacinamide lightens dark spots and reduces blotchiness (the MeDermatology).
 Its anti-inflammatory effect helps calm redness associated with acne or rosacea.

-• Anti-Aging: Niacinamide boosts collagen and elastin to plump fine lines and smooth texture.
+• Anti-Aging: Niacinamide supports collagen and elastin production to plump fine lines and smooth the skin’s texture.
 Over time, skin appears firmer.

-Studies support these claims: one review notes niacinamide is effective at 2–5% concentrations (the Medermatology).
+Studies support these claims: one review notes that niacinamide is effective at 2–5% concentrations (Medermatology).
 It’s often included in formulas targeting enlarged pores, wrinkles, dullness, and uneven tone (Paula’s Choice).
 Because of its gentleness, most people (even those with sensitive skin) can tolerate niacinamide daily.

 Brightening Showdown: How They Fade Pigment